Appomattox Regional Governor's School for the Arts and Technology: Organization

 Formerly fiscally run by the Petersburg school district, ARGS is now under the fiscal control of Chesterfield County.
 It receives approximately $7000 for each student from their home districts.
 The other primary sources of funding are private grants, federal grants, state money, and individual donations.
 The school has a Governing Board, composed of representatives or superintendents from each participating district, that functions in much the same role as a school board but also rules on admissions and other school-specific issues.

 History

 Its official opening as the Petersburg high school, slated for 1918, was postponed and was tasked as an auxiliary morgue during the 1918 Influenza Pandemic.
-The school closed in 1974 and sat unused from the mid 1980's until it was extensively renovated and opened as the Appomattox Regional Governor's School, located at 512 W. Washington Street in downtown Petersburg, Virginia.
+The school closed in 1974 and sat unused from the mid-1980s until it was extensively renovated and opened as the Appomattox Regional Governor's School, located at 512 W. Washington Street in downtown Petersburg, Virginia.

 The building first opened its doors as ARGS on Tuesday, September 7, 1999.
 For the first operating year, the school was home to nearly 90 students in the ninth and tenth grades.
-Currently the school serves approximately 350 students in grades 9-12, with an ever-increasing student population.
+Currently the school serves approximately 350 students in grades 9–12, with an ever-increasing student population.